Combinatorial Markov chains on linear extensions: Introduction

 Computing the number of linear extensions is an important problem for real world applications \cite{karzanov_khachiyan.1991}.
 For example, it relates to sorting algorithms in computer science, rankings in the social sciences, and efficiently counting standard Young tableaux in combinatorics.
 A recursive formula was given in~\cite{edelman_hibi_stanley.1989}.
 Brightwell and Winkler~\cite{brightwell_winkler.1991} showed that counting the number of linear extensions is $\# P$-complete.
 Bubley and Dyer~\cite{bubley.dyer.1999} provided an algorithm to (almost) uniformly sample the set of linear extensions of a finite poset quickly.
 We propose new Markov chains for sampling linear extensions uniformly randomly.
 Further details are discussed in Section~\ref{section.outlook}.

 The paper is outlined as follows.
 In Section~\ref{section.promotion} we define the extended promotion operator and investigate some of its properties.
 The extended promotion and transposition operators are used in Section~\ref{section.markov chains} to define various Markov chains, whose properties are studied in Section~\ref{section.properties}.
+We also prove formulas for the stationary distributions and explain the connection with the Tsetlin library there.
 In Section~\ref{section.chains} we derive the partition function for the promotion Markov chains for rooted forests as well as all eigenvalues together with their multiplicities of the transition matrix.
 The statements about eigenvalues and multiplicities are proven in Section~\ref{section.R trivial} using the theory of $\R$-trivial monoids.
 We end with possible directions for future research in Section~\ref{section.outlook}.
 In Appendix~\ref{section.appendix} we provide details about implementations of linear extensions, Markov chains, and their properties in {\tt Sage}~\cite{sage, sage-combinat} and {\tt Maple}.